mmbman/Katagiri/1983-04-06-Blue-Cliff-Record-Case-43-Talk-2.md

 >> If you can just avoid violating the present taboo name, ...

 In China, it is a very [correct] attitude toward people, particularly toward a superior, that we don’t use the whole real name.
-For instance [with] Dogen, Do-gen is his real name; if we don’t the use real name, [we might use] Gen-zenji, Gen Zen Master, something like that.
-That’s why very often we see just one word, one [character], instead of two [characters], like we don’t say Dogen Zenji, we say Gen Zenji.
+For instance [with] Dōgen, Do-gen is his real name; if we don’t the use real name, [we might use] Gen-zenji, Gen Zen Master, something like that.
+That’s why very often we see just one word, one [character], instead of two [characters], like we don’t say Dōgen Zenji, we say Gen Zenji.
 That is a polite attitude in terms of Chinese custom.
 That means you cannot touch the real name.
 You cannot touch the pivot of nothingness; it’s the real name, but its very difficult to touch.

 >> ...
 You’ll still surpass the eloquent ones of former dynasties who silenced every tongue.